I’m a California girl, born and raised near the beaches of Santa Cruz and now living in downtown San Jose.

 It is my hope that you too may be inspired to try Indian cooking in your own home.

 Got questions about Indian cooking or culture?
 I would love to hear from you!
-Leave a comment below or use the Contact Me form below.
+Leave a comment or use the Contact Me form to send me an email.

 Thanks again for visiting.
 Hope to meet you in the comments around the blog.